SMA is a rare genetic disease that affects the part of the nervous system that controls voluntary muscle movement.

-SMA affects everyone differently, and it is important to note that symptoms can vary greatly according to the age of onset and disease severity.
+SMA affects everyone differently and symptoms can vary greatly according to age and disease severity.

-Individuals may experience progressive muscle weakness in the muscles closest to the centre of the body, such as the shoulders, thighs, and pelvis.
-These muscles are responsible for actions such as:
+Over time, muscles closest to the centre of the body become weaker, such as those around the shoulders, thighs, and hips.
+These muscles are responsible for actions

 Sometimes, breathing and swallowing may also be affected.